vesche/um.wtf/articles/02-purplefox-devblog-part-1.md

 ## Concerns

-I have a lot of concerns :| lol.
+I have a lot of concerns.
 I think it's important to write them down.

 * Expertise.
 Just want to document a personal & honest concern.
 I have minimal experience with C network programming, Twisted, and MongoDB.
 I do however have network programming experience with other languages, have used plenty of other network-oriented libraries, and have used other NoSQL databases.
 Also, if this project comes to fruition, the client-side will definitely be the largest C project I've ever built.
 Just throwing it out there that it's a concern that I'll be learning new libraries, APIs, and frameworks as I go.